Attacks on Metros

 The most serious attacks on metros have been:

-- Moscow, 29 March 2010.
-In the morning, Moscow's metro was hit by suicide bombings, killing 38 people and injuring 60.
-The blasts took place at Lubyanka station on the Sokolnicheskaya Line and, 40 minutes later, at Park Kultury station on the Koltsevaya Line.
-Supposedly, militant groups from the North Caucasus region were trying to bring their conflict to the nation's capital [bbc.co.uk].
+- Moscow, 29 March 2010: In the morning, Moscow's metro was hit by suicide bombings, killing 38 people and injuring 60.
+The blasts were perpetrated my militant Muslims from the North Caucasus region [bbc.co.uk], [wikipedia.org].

 - London, 7 July 2005: Islamic suicide bombers set off explosions on three underground trains and one bus almost simultaneously, resulting in 52 dead and 700 injured [wikipedia.org].
 This was followed by four attempted bomb attacks two weeks later with only one person injured.

-- Moscow, 6 February 2004: a suicide bomber from Karachay-Cherkessia (a republic in the Russian Federation) killed 42 and wounded 250 on a line 2 metro train [wikipedia.org].
+- Moscow, 6 February 2004: An Islamic suicide bomber from Karachay-Cherkessia (a republic in the Russian Federation) killed 42 and wounded 250 on a line 2 metro train [wikipedia.org].

 This page: http://mic-ro.com/metro/attacks.html